Drug and Alcohol Rehab in Staffordshire

 If you become violent either to yourself or your loved ones when intoxicated, then you will need to attend rehab.

-If you are experiencing a dual diagnosis and your mental health issues are interfering with your attempts to recover, or are causing suicidal thoughts, then you will also be referred to rehab.
+If you are experiencing a dual diagnosis and your mental health issues are interfering with your attempts to recover, or are causing suicidal thoughts, then you will also be referred to rehab in Staffordshire.

 Rehab will also be recommended for those who are using high-class drugs or are drinking over 30 units each day, and those that have other problems that would deem them unable to perform a home detox or seek help elsewhere.